SnowyMouse/serpent/README.md

 <function-name>([parameter][,<parameter> ...])
 ```

-Internal functions and any previously defined function can be used.
+Built-in functions and any previously defined function can be used.
 To do recursion with a static script, a stub script
 with the same script name must be defined.
 Halo's low static allocation for scripts may cause issues with deep
 recursion.